-Finite difference modelling, based on simplifications of the 3D geometric models, was also utilised to examine aspects of subsurface fluid flow (point 5 above).
+Finite-difference modelling, based on simplifications of the 3D geometric models, was also utilised to examine aspects of subsurface fluid flow (point 5 above).
 Such numerical simulations provide a better understanding of the roles of compaction and deformation on fluid flow.
-The FLAC3D numerical modelling application (Fast Lagrangian Analysis of Continua - Itasca, 2003) represents a powerful tool to investigate the coupling of mechanical and hydraulic properties.
-Running multiple model scenarios it is possible to evaluate the influence of variables such as cohesion, tensile strength, shear strength, overpressurisation and pore pressure on fluid flow paths.
+The FLAC3D numerical modelling application (Fast Lagrangian Analysis of Continua-Itasca, 2003) represents a powerful tool to investigate the coupling of mechanical and hydraulic properties.
+Running multiple model scenarios, it is possible to evaluate the influence of variables such as cohesion, tensile strength, shear strength, overpressurisation, and pore pressure on fluid flow paths.
 Interpretation of numerical simulations can lead to the characterisation of possible fluid flow scenarios within specific time frames of basin evolution.

-5.2.
-Geological setting
+2. Geological setting

 The Century deposit is one of the largest Zn-Pb-Ag accumulations in the world with a total mineral resource of 122 Mt at 12.6% Zn, 1.9% Pb, and 48 g/t Ag (Mansell, 2005).
 It is located in the Burketown Mineral Field, in the Lawn Hill Platform, and lies 250 km northwest of Mt.
-Isa, in the Western Fold Belt, Queensland (Fig. 5.1a).
+Isa, in the Western Fold Belt, Queensland (Fig. 1a).
+Numerous Pb and Ag prospects and old workings, exploited since 1887, are also found in this region (Fig. 1b), and are associated with structurally controlled veins

-Fig. 5.1 (a) Main tectonostratigraphic subdivisions of the Mount Isa Inlier, and location of major sediment-hosted Zn-Pb-Ag deposits (after Southgate et al., 2000). (b) Geology of the Lawn Hill Mineral Field in proximity of Century (modified from Andrews, 1998) and location of local vein- lode-hosted Pb-Zn-Ag ores.
-E - Thorntonia limestone; H4s - Laminated siltstone; H3a - Sandstone H2 - Tuffite, H1 - Tuffaceous laminated shale, T2 (a, b, c, d, e) - Turbiditic sandstone, T1 (a, b, c) - Turbiditic sandstone (each sub-unit refers to a facies variation, see Andrews, 1998).
+Fig. 1. (a) Main tectonostratigraphic subdivisions of Mount Isa Inlier, and location of major sediment-hosted Zn-Pb-Ag deposits (after Southgate et al., 2000). (b) Geology of Lawn Hill Mineral Field in proximity of Century (modified from Andrews, 1998) and location of local vein lode-hosted Pb-Zn-Ag ores.
+E-Thorntonia limestone; H4s-laminated siltstone; H3a-sandstone, H2-Tuffite, H1-Tuffaceous laminated shale, T2 (a, b, c, d, e)-Turbiditic sandstone, T1 (a, b, c)-Turbiditic sandstone (each subunit refers to a facies variation, see Andrews et al., 1998).

-Numerous Pb and Ag prospects and old workings, exploited since 1887, are also found in this region (Fig. 5.1b), and are associated with structurally controlled veins and lodes.
+and lodes.
 In 1987, the Century deposit was uncovered after the discovery of a zinc soil anomaly during drilling by CRA Exploration.
-The deposit is currently mined by Zinifex Ltd.
+The deposit is currently mined by Zinifex Pty Ltd.

-The Mesoproterozoic rocks hosting Century (age approx. 1595 +/- 6 Ma, Page et al., 2000) and surrounding lodes, are part of the Lawn Hill (units H1, H2, H3a, H4s), and Termite Range Formations (units T1, T2, T2b, T2c-e) within the Upper McNamara Group (see Fig. 5.1b).
-They are composed by a sequence of unmetamorphosed to low-grade metapelitic rocks, mainly sandstones, siltstones, shales, mudstones, and minor tuffaceous layers.
-In particular, the member H4s (Andrews, 1998), hosting the Century mineralisation, represents a sequence of interlaminated siltstones and shales (Fig. 5.2 a-f) shows their textural appearance and relationship to mineralisation in hand-specimen.
+The Mesoproterozoic rocks hosting Century (age approx. 1595+6 Ma, Page et al., 2000) and surrounding lodes, are part of the Lawn Hill (units H1, H2, H3a, H4s), and Termite Range Formations (units T1, T2, T2b, T2c-e) within the Upper McNamara Group (see Fig. 1b).
+They are composed of a sequence of unmetamorphosed to low-grade metapelitic rocks, mainly sandstones, siltstones, shales, mudstones, and minor tuffaceous layers.
+In particular, the member H4s (Andrews, 1998), hosting the Century mineralisation, represents a sequence of interlaminated siltstones and shales, Fig. 2a-f shows their textural appearance and relationship to mineralisation in hand specimen.
 The deposit stratigraphy gradually shifts to more sandy intervals in the overlying H5 member (Sweet and Hutton, 1982; Andrews, 1998).
-This upward coarsening trend is interpreted by Andrews (1998) as evidence of a progradational system of rapidly deposited turbidites in an outer shelfal setting although Krassay et al. (2000) has proposed a deeper-marine origin for this facies.
+This upward coarsening trend is interpreted by Andrews (1998) as evidence of a progradational system of rapidly deposited turbidites in an outer shelfal setting although Krassay et al. (2000) has proposed a deeper marine origin for this facies.